 The first thing you notice about Punjab Palace, which specializes in Northern Indian cuisine, is the aromatic scent of spices.
 Inexpensive meets top-quality food in this idyllic dining experience.
 The dishes are rich, and pack in plenty of flavor.
 Don’t miss out on their chicken tikka masala paired with their homemade naan bread.
 For a yummy and sweet dessert, try the creamy rice pudding.
 This restaurant has been rated as one of the best Indian restaurants in Boston for a good reason.

 158 Brighton Ave.

 Formerly called Harpers Ferry, this music venue has become a favorite of Allston residents and music lovers from all over Boston.
 It’s known for hosting some of the nation’s best touring indie and alternative acts.
-Tickets are available on Ticketmaster, at the Paradise Rock Club box office (617-562-8800) at 967 Commonwealth Ave., or at the Music Hall one hour before events begin.
+Tickets are available on Ticketmaster, at the Paradise Rock Club box office (617-562-8800) at 967 Commonwealth Ave., or at the venue one hour before events begin.
 Check here for upcoming shows.
 Tickets are not replaceable, so treat them like cash.

 200 Brighton Ave.

 This dive bar is an Allston staple.
 The mostly under-30 crowd gathers here on weekends to take advantage of cheap pitchers of beer (brands include Wormtown, Miller High Life, and Narragansett).
 If you’re looking for a cheap meal, the bar also serves hotdogs for $3.50 (on Wednesdays they’re only $1 from 4 to 9 pm).
 The place is popular with students, who come to enjoy the pool table, jukebox, dartboards, and weird computer games.
 This is the place to go for a chill night of socializing, as “the Sil” is famous for attracting a wide spectrum of patrons from all of Boston’s scenes.